-Awem is a set of three wooden plates with copper tops, designed for the exhibition “Celebrating Nature” for the Salone Satelite 2017, part of the Salone del Mobile di Milano.
+Awem is a set of three wooden plates with copper tops designed for the exhibition “Celebrating Nature” at the Salone Satelite 2017 (part of the Salone del Mobile di Milano).

 *Pictures by Facultad de Diseño Universidad del Desarrollo, Ignacio Infante.

-We started developing this project at the University, in the Objects Design class and the process lasted a year.
-Our Design school received an invitation to be part of the Salone Satelite, at the 2017 Salone del Mobile in Milan, and this project was supposed to be a contest to pick projects to be exhibited there.
+Awem was a project for the University for the Objects Design Class and the process lasted an entire year.
+Our Design school received an invitation to be part of the Salone Satelite, at the 2017 Salone del Mobile in Milan, so they created a contest to pick projects from students to be exhibited there.

-First I designed a big round Raulí wood plate with a laser cut designed bronce plate in the centre, to support hot plates.
-I was not sure about using bronze, so I learned about copper’s qualities (some of them are that it can keep the heat and is also antibacterial) so I decided to change bronze for copper and instead of using the metal part to support the food, I would use it to contain it.
-I also change the Raulí wood to South American Haya, due to Raulí’s reddish color would not stand out next to the copper.
+First, I designed a big round Rauli wood plate with a laser cutted bronce part in the centre, to support hot meals.
+I was not sure about using bronze, so I learned about copper’s properties (some of them are that it keeps the heat and is also antibacterial) so I decided to change bronze for copper and instead of using the metal part to support the food, I would use it to contain it.
+I also change the Rauli wood to South American Haya, because Rauli’s reddish color would not stand out next to the copper.

-And from a completely 2D slice of copper I change it to cone shaped tops that would keep the food protected, hot and would also create a different feeling in the user when receiving the food “hidden” and then having to open it and discover the meal and the scents that the copper would help contain.
+And from a completely 2D slice of copper I change it to cone shaped tops that would keep the food protected, hot and would also create a different feeling in the user when receiving the food, for it would be “hidden” and the user would have to take out the copper top and discover the food and scents it contains.

-At first it was just one plate, but then the teacher proposed the idea of making three so it would be one for each course.
-So they ended up being: one medium plate for the appetizer or salad, a big one for the main meal and a small one for the dessert.
+At first it was just one plate, but then my teacher proposed the idea of making three so it would be one for each course.
+This way I ended up designing one medium plate for appetizer or salad, a big one for the main meal and a small one for dessert.

-I draw the objects ideas first and then designed them in Rhinoceros.
+I draw the ideas by hand first and then using the software Rhinoceros.

-When the idea war clear, I worked with a wood turning artisan, who made the plates after my designs.
-I had to join the wood pieces into making a big cube for the artisan to wood turn after.
+When the idea was clear, I worked with a wood turning artisan, who made the plates after my designs.
+I had to join wood pieces and making a big cube for the artisan to wood turn after.

 For the copper parts, I used metal lathe turning, where another artisan would get a copper strip and turn it into this cone shaped tops using three different matrixes for each size.